bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **The magical world of JavaScript prototypes**

-*How many times have we heard “JavaScript is not an Object-Oriented language, it’s Prototype-oriented”?
+*How many times have we heard "JavaScript is not an Object-Oriented language, it’s Prototype-oriented”?
 It turns out…*dev.to<a href="https://dev.to/ladybenko/the-magical-world-of-javascript-prototypes-1mhg" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Understanding Prototypal Inheritance In JavaScript**